MIT-Emerging-Talent/ET6-practice-code-review/README.md

 ## **Welcome to Our Project!** ![Alt Text](assets/hi.gif)

 Welcome to **The Cat Coders'** official repository!
-We’re a group of passionate learners collaborating on exciting Python programming challenges, dedicated to sharpening our Python skills through collaboration and creativity.
+We're a group of passionate learners collaborating on exciting Python programming challenges, dedicated to sharpening our Python skills through collaboration and creativity.